COSMIC measurement process

 Some examples of the problems typically faced are:

 - If a size measurement is needed early in the life of a project, the requirements may not yet have been documented in the detail needed for an accurate COSMIC measurement.
-For these situations, [describes variants of the standard COSMIC method that can be used to measure an approximate size;
+For these situations, variants of the standard COSMIC method can be used to measure an approximate size;

 - Sometimes software requirements are defined at a ‘high-level’ and then defined at increasingly detailed ‘lower’ levels, called levels of granularity.
 To ensure comparability, sizes must be measured at the standard level of granularity of ‘functional processes’ (see further below).
-If necessary, a variant for approximate size measurement in can be used to scale from a size measured at a higher level of granularity to the standard level;
+If necessary, a variant for approximate size measurement can be used to scale from a size measured at a higher level of granularity to the standard level;

 - Sometimes a size must be measured of an installed system for which the requirements no longer exist.
 In these situations, the measurer will need to ‘reverse engineer’ from the available artefacts, e.g. screens, user documentation, reports, user interfaces, etc. to determine the FUR.

 Several COSMIC Guidelines describe how to derive or analyze FUR for different types of software or development methods.
-They are available for free from the Knowledge base.
+They are available for free from the Knowledge Base.

 2 – The Mapping Phase

 A discussion of the elements of the model and of the mapping process follows.

 a) The principles of the Generic Software Model

 - A piece of software interacts with its functional users across a boundary, and with persistent storage within this boundary.

 - A functional process consists of sub-processes called data movements.

 - There are four data movement sub-types, Entry, Exit, Write and Read.
 A data movement sub-type includes any associated data manipulation.